Tuesday, March 3 thru

 Facilitator:

-The Rev. Nathan Kirkpatrick, Principal, Saison Consulting; Durham, North Carolina
+The Rev. Nathan Kirkpatrick, Principal, Saison Consulting, Durham, NC

 Join Presiding Bishop Sean Rowe for a conversation exclusively for Canons to the Ordinary and those in similar roles.